Electromagnetic Fields and Cancer- NIH National Cancer Institute (2022)

 There is no established evidence that low level radio wave exposure from 5G and other wireless telecommunications can affect the immune system or cause any other long term or short term health effects.

-Easy to Read Summaries of Scientific Opinions - European Commission Scientific Committee on Emerging and Newly Identified Health Risks (SCENIHR) (2015)
+An Easy to Read Summaries of Scientific Opinions is based on the Scientific Committee on Emerging and Newly Identified Health Risks (SCENIHR) Opinion (2015)

 The results of current scientific research show that there are no evident adverse health effects if exposure remains below the levels set by current standards.